YLKnight/YLKnight.github.io/index.md

 ## Backgrounds

-- **2024.09 - Present:** Postdoc, Department of Statistics, The Chinese University of Hong Kong
+- **2024.09 - Present:** Postdoc, Department of Statistics and Data Science, The Chinese University of Hong Kong
-- **2020.09 - 2024.08:** PhD, Department of Data Science, City University of Hong Kong
+- **2020.09 - 2024.08:** PhD, School of Data Science, City University of Hong Kong
 - **2016.09 - 2020.06:** BEc, School of Statistics, Renmin University of China

 <br>